xcore/sw_display_controller/docs/system.rst

 -------------

 The LCD display module controls the graphics controller which includes handling the vertical sync, horizontal sync timings etc.
-The ZLG hardware uses a 480 * 272 pixel LCD display.
+The provided customer hardware uses a 480 * 272 pixel LCD display.
 The 565 RGB colour coding is used in the project.
 The LCD module includes the main function :c:func:`lcd` which is handled in a thread.

 The user can use the same LCD component to drive various graphics LCD modules.
-The maximum resolution supported is VGA.
+The maximum resolution supported is 800 * 480.
 The user can use only graphics LCD modules which do not have in-built memory support.
 The project is designed in such a way that the external SDRAM is used for storing the LCD buffer data.
 The user has to configure the LCD parameters in the files ``lcd_defines.h`` and ``lcd_ports.xc``.